Ayurvedic Practitioner Certificate (Level II)

 Class Schedule (Part-Time)

 Courses are typically held on the following days, for students in the 7-term schedule.
-Evening classes usually start at 5:30 pm except for Friday which starts at 5:00 pm.
-Weekend classes start at 8:00 am.

-• Online synchronous lectures on weekday evenings.
+• Online synchronous lectures on weekday evenings and weekends

 Note: all times are Pacific Time (PT).